Frozen Spinach vs Fresh Spinach: Which is Better?

 Fresh spinach lasts in the refrigerator for about 5-7 days.
 This is assuming it is appropriately stored in a sealed plastic bag, wrapped in paper towels and hasn’t already been washed.

 To maintain its life, don’t wash the leaves until you’re ready to cook or consume them.
+I used to make the mistake of washing them the moment I got home from the supermarket.
+This is okay if you’re using all of them that day.

 Once it has been cooked, it will last 3-5 days in the refrigerator.
 Or you can store it in the freezer for up to a year.
 Check out my article, How to Freeze Spinach.